 Overall SolarWinds Patch Manager is well-suited to those looking for a WSUS and SCCM patch management solution with a simple dashboard and patch compliance reports.
 SolarWinds Patch Manager starts from a price of $3,750 (£2,845).
 There is also a 30-day free trial available.

-Atera is a patch management solution and RMM platform.
+Atera is a patch management solution and RMM software platform.
 This tool is designed specifically for small- to mid-sized businesses and provides a dashboard-based monitoring experience.
 It is SaaS-based so you can update patches on your devices no matter where you are located.
 Patches can be identified and automatically updated to keep your network updated with minimal effort.

-Patch management on Atera can be used to view the real-time status of system resources, active users, windows updates, SQL servers, Exchange, Active Directory, VMware, and Hyper-V. You also have the option to automatically discover new available patches and schedule updates monthly or weekly.
+Patch management on Atera can be used to view the real-time status of system resources, active users, windows updates, SQL servers, Exchange, Active Directory, VMware, and Hyper-V. You also have the option to automatically discover newly available patches and schedule updates monthly or weekly.

 PRTG Network Monitor is widely-known as a network monitoring platform but also offers patch management capabilities as well.
 You can use this tool to check for Windows patches and other updates performed within your network.
 If a device is experiencing issues updating then you can see that through the dashboard view.